dreamblader/dominion-simulator/data/readme.md

 Use the Setup.sql first to create everything and then the latest Card_Update and Deck_Update from the folder

 # CSV
-Import all Nandeck CSVs (Unity, Artifact and Field) here so you can run the Python converter (card-convert.py) that wil transform all the specifics CSV to a main generic SQL file named: Card_Update_YYYY_MM_DAY
+Import all Nandeck CSVs (Unity, Artifact and Field) here so you can run the converter (card-convert.js) via command "npm run converter" that wil transform all the specifics CSV to a main generic SQL file named: Card_Update_YYYY_MM_DAY